Grade and Record Policies

 Students will create their individualized degree plan with their assigned academic advisor based upon their education and career goals.
 Students who are following an Associate of Arts or Science degree and plan to transfer to another institution must work closely with their TCC academic advisor and advisors from the selected transfer institution.

 Degree-seeking students declare a major and follow the degree plan for the major listed in the catalog in effect at the time of entry or re-entry.
 The degree requirements remain in effect while a student is continuously enrolled.
 When a student does not enroll for two (2) consecutive semesters (excludes summer), the student may be required to follow the degree plan specified by the current academic year catalog.
-Students who wish to change their major will do so when they meet with their advisor.
+Students who wish to change their major will do so when they meet with their assigned academic advisor.
 Any substitution of course requirements listed for the degree or certificate are requested by the student through their academic advisor.

 A student must complete a discontinued degree program within two years of Tulsa Community College’s deletion date for that program.
 Students who have stopped out for two (2) or more consecutive semesters (excludes summer) may not be readmitted into a program that has been discontinued.
 A currently enrolled student may not declare a degree program that has been discontinued, regardless of the student’s catalog year.
 Exceptions to this policy may be considered on a case-by-case basis and require the approval of the Chief Academic Officer or designee.
 Tulsa Community College will make a reasonable attempt and use available contact information to notify students currently enrolled in a degree program that is scheduled to be discontinued.